Teenage Mutant Ninja Turtles: Splintered Fate: Development

 Splintered Fate was developed and published by San Mateo, California-based studio Super Evil Megacorp in partnership with Paramount Game Studios.
 According to lead gameplay designer, Daniel Stansens, the reason the team chose to go for a roguelike direction was to differentiate it from previous Teenage Mutant Ninja Turtles outings as well as to make use of Super Evil's custom engine, the EVIL Engine.
 They wanted to capture a "brawler arcade" feel to the title, which they felt was rare for roguelikes.
 Cooperative gameplay, both local and online, was added as per tradition for Turtles games.
 The game marks the development studio's first title for the Nintendo Switch and PC.
 The intent from the start was for Splintered Fate to be a cross-platform title that would first launch on Apple devices, before expanding to home consoles such as the Switch.
 Super Evil made special enhancements to each version of the game based on the platform of release.
 For example, for the Switch iteration they focused on couch co-op while for PC, they honed in on online matchmaking.

 Stansens described the writing process of the game as tricky as a result of its roguelike structure.
 Tom Waltz, a writer and editor for the IDW Publishing Turtles comic book series, was brought in to aid Super Evil creative director, Kevin Michael Johnson, in this area.
 The writer's close connection to the franchise and fandom helped Super Evil craft their iteration.
 As a result, the universe of Splintered Fate takes inspiration from the IDW comics, though Stansens emphasized that they still sought to make their own version of the story.
 The game features a more adult version of the Turtles that are already cemented in New York City.
 The designer elaborated that they aimed for a tone not "as family-friendly and as light, as some of the Turtles origin stories" though nor as dark as the IDW comics.
 Stansens remarked being flattered by the game being frequently compared to Hades (2020) but also felt that Splintered Fate innovated with roguelike genre as well.
 He specifically highlighted the game letting the player progress the branching narrative as anyone of the brothers, while also letting you do it all in co-op.
-Super Evil's Director of Product Management, Tom Westall, said that "Hades particular further opened our eyes to how roguelikes can tell epic stories that evolve over time" and pointed to Dead Cells (2018) and Slay the Spire (2019) as additional inspirations for the team.
+Super Evil's Director of Product Management, Tom Westall, said that "Hades particularly further opened our eyes to how roguelikes can tell epic stories that evolve over time" and pointed to Dead Cells (2018) and Slay the Spire (2019) as additional inspirations for the team.
 In addition, they were influenced by Children of Morta (2019), which they felt shared a lot of the familial themes intrinsic to Turtles.